sara-nl/spider4advisors/examples/ada_training.md

 - Access to a terminal (Spider or any other machine)
 - ADA wrapper (avail on on laptop get it from: `git clone https://github.com/sara-nl/SpiderScripts.git`
 - Rclone (avail on Spider, on laptop get it from: https://rclone.org/install/)
 - Token to authenticate on dCache.
+We get the token in the next section.

+## Data Transfers

-Get the config file that contains your token:
+### 2. Get the config file that contains your token:

 ```sh
 # retrieve the ada token